-How to promote Multi-sensory Learning in home schooling and early years provisions
+How to promote Multi-sensory Education in home learning and early years provisions

 Multisensory learning is not an approach that you should give a try but an approach you should definitely be using on a daily basis whether it is your classroom/playroom or your child’s home/garden.